adrien-le-franc/MomentDecomposition/README.md

 model = MSOS.sos_relaxation_model(pop, 1)
 ```

-Alternatively, we may choose to work with the moment hierarchy
+Alternatively, we may choose to work with the moment relaxation

 ```julia
 model = MSOS.moment_relaxation_model(pop, 1)